Summer 2026: Introduction to Marine Energy

 Enrollment:

 Due to limited capacity the ability to enroll is not guaranteed.
 Course enrollment is limited to 8 undergraduate students per UW campus.
-Enrollment priority will be given to students with an opportunity to participate in marine energy Capstone projects in the 26/27 academic year (options will be available to senior engineering students at all three campuses).
+For mechanical engineering students, enrollment priority will be given to students that express an interest in marine energy capstone projects in the 26/27 academic year (options will be available to senior engineering students at all three campuses).
 At UW Seattle, consideration will also be given to those involved with the WA Wave registered student organization.

-We intend to confirm enrollment with selected students by April 23rd, 2026.
+Questions?
+Please email Chris Bassett: cbassett@uw.edu.
+We will confirm enrollment with selected students by April 30th, 2026.